SamuelEarl/rust-notes/README.md

 # else if vs match

 * Prefer `match` over `else if` when working with a single variable.
-* `match` considers all possibilities and uses more robust code.
+* `match` considers all possibilities and creates more robust code  (i.e. there is greater confidence that your code is error free).
 * Use an underscore as a match "catch all" (similar to `else` clauses).
+* When `match` is used with enums, your programs can be more robust.